Phonon-blocked junction calorimeter: Detector model

-As shown in Fig. \ref{fig:fig2_cooling}(a), $\eta$ increases as both the bath temperature $T_B$ and the resistivity ratio $\rho$ decreases.
-One notable feature is that $\eta$ approaches a limiting value at low $\rho$ ($\rho<1$), which is shown more clear on panel (b) in which $\eta$ is plotted as a function of $\rho$ for different bath temperature (colored solid lines).
-Panel (b) also compares numerical results (colored solid lines) with the analytical approximation from Eq. \eqref{eq:TN_approx} (black dotted lines), showing excellent agreements for bath temperature below $0.3T_c$.
+Fig. \ref{fig:fig2_cooling}(a) shows the numerically optimized cooling factor $\eta$ in the steady state for an ideal device with $\beta = 0$, $\Gamma = 0$, where Eq. \eqref{eq:PJ_expr} was used in the heat balance equation instead of solving the approximate expression, Eq. \eqref{eq:TN_approx}.
+We see that $\eta$ increases as both the bath temperature $T_B$ and the resistivity ratio $\rho$ decrease.
+One notable feature is that $\eta$ approaches a high limiting value at low $\rho<1$, shown more clearly in panel (b), in which $\eta$ is plotted as a function of $\rho$ for different bath temperatures (colored solid lines).
+Panel (b) also compares the numerical results (colored solid lines) with the analytical approximation from Eq. \eqref{eq:TN_approx} (black dotted lines), showing excellent agreement between the two for bath temperatures below $0.3T_c$.